 In Part One of The Mansion at Elfindale series, I showed you the beautiful staircase and Chapel Suite where we stayed.
-To continue my review of this absolutely charming Victorian Bed and Breakfast in Springfield, this picture shows just how large The Mansion actually is.
+To continue my review of this absolutely charming Victorian Bed and Breakfast in Springfield, this picture shows the size of this B & B, The Mansion at Elfindale.
 Shown here on one side of the Mansion is a covered drive for the carriage entrance.

 The history of The Mansion at Elfindale is interesting!
 John O’Day and his wife, Alice, lived in the Mansion which was completed in 1893 and contained 27,000 square feet.
 Several years later when John and Alice divorced, Alice was awarded the Mansion.
 Eventually, Alice could not afford the upkeep and sold it to a group of nuns for use as a school.

 The nuns built a beautiful chapel next to the Mansion (which is used as a wedding chapel today and will be featured in Part Three of this series).
 Next to the chapel they built a three-story classroom building which you see pictured below.